Analysis

 Compare your response to two other peoples' when you come to class:

-Change partners and compare again.
+Change partners and compare again looking for similar responses.

 What is meant by, and what is wrong with each set of concepts empirically speaking?